50 Year Mortgages | Everything You Need to Know

 Difference:

--You pay ~$466,000 MORE interest for the 50-year loan.
+You pay ~$466,000 MORE interest for the 50 year mortgage.

-That’s almost the price of another home.
+That's almost the price of another home.
+No cap, the numbers don't lie.

-Slow Equity Build
+The Hidden Cost: Slow Equity Build

-Because the loan is stretched over such a long period, a 50-year mortgage builds equity much more slowly than a standard 30-year loan.
+Because the loan is stretched over such a long period, a 50 year mortgage builds equity much more slowly than a standard 30-year loan.
 In the early years, the majority of each payment goes toward interest rather than reducing the principal, which means your loan balance barely moves.
-This keeps you in a higher-risk position if the market dips, makes it harder to refinance later, and slows your path toward long-term wealth-building through homeownership.

 Pros & Cons Summary